Seq # 600150010

 Chiasmia aestimaria (Hübner, 1809) Species

 A very rare and local species in Belgium.
-Hitherto only known from 1 observation in 2017 in NA and another recent observation in 2023 in LX.
+Hitherto only known from a few observations in the southern provinces.

 Details